 3. How we use your personal data

-Wellmind Media processes your personal data for the following purposes:
+Wellmind Health processes your personal data for the following purposes:

 - to enhance the learning experience by presenting the data in the form of charts and graphs to you as you progress to the end of the online course;